CameronBodine/PINGMapper/docs/gettingstarted/Testing.md

 ---
 layout: default
-title: Testing PING-Mapper
+title: Testing PINGMapper
-nav_order: 3
+nav_order: 4
 parent: Getting Started

 nav_exclude: false

 ---
-# Testing PING-Mapper
+# Testing PINGMapper

 Once you have [installed](./Installation.md)  `PING-Mapper` on your computer, you can test the installation by processing two example datasets.
 The first is a [small](#small-dataset-test) dataset that is already downloaded into the `PING-Mapper` directory following installation.
 This is the fastest way to see if the software is performing as expected.
 A second test can be carried out on a [large](#large-dataset-test) which is automatically downloaded once you run the test.
 The large dataset is included to see how the software performs on a typical sonar recording.